AustinTek homepage | Linux Virtual Server Links | AZ_PROJ map server |

 The Linux kernels that boot the machine are on the internal hard disk (/dev/hda).
 I have copies of these kernels in /boot on the USB drive, in case something goes wrong.

-4. boot to /dev/hda
+4. boot from hard disk at /dev/hda

-Here's my menu.lst for booting to /dev/hda.
+Here's my menu.lst for booting from /dev/hda.

 # /mnt/boot/grub/menu.lst